-An irrevocable trust is a type of trust typically created for asset protection and reduced federal estate taxes.
-They are designed so the creator of the trust (the grantor), can designate assets of their choosing to transfer over to a recipient (the beneficiary).
+An irrevocable trust is a type of trust typically created to help protect assets and reduce federal estate taxes.
+The creator of the trust (the grantor) can designate assets of their choosing to transfer over to a recipient (the beneficiary).

-Once established, irrevocable trusts can’t be changed or canceled by the grantor (hence the “irrevocable” in their name).
-The grantor forfeits ownership and authority over the trust and is unable to make any changes or amendments to the terms of the trust without permission from the beneficiary or a court order.
-A third-party member called a trustee is responsible for managing and overseeing an irrevocable trust.
+Once established, irrevocable trusts are very difficult to change or dissolve.
+The grantor forfeits ownership and authority over the trust and its assets, meaning they’re unable to make any changes without permission from the beneficiary or a court order.
+A third-party member, called a trustee, is responsible for managing and overseeing an irrevocable trust.

 Why set up an irrevocable trust?